 Split your team into two groups.
 Place each group on either side of a line (preferably one in the outfield).
 Put the same amount of baseballs on each side of the line and yell, "go!"
 Give them 60 seconds (or however much time you feel is appropriate) and have them throw the balls back and forth as quickly as they can.
 The team with the most amount of balls at the end of the time has the dirty diamond, and the other team wins.
 Keep in mind that it should be voiced that the players DO NOT throw the balls at each other.
 Simply throw them over the players or on the ground to the left or right.

 4. Station work.

 - Batting practice.
 Have players take batting practice off a tee or, if they're crushing it, soft toss.
-For players that seem to be struggling and are starting to get visibly frustrated, bust out a mini soccer ball or dodge ball.
+For players that seem to be struggling and are starting to get visibly frustrated, bust out a mini soccer ball or dodgeball.
 That's guaranteed to increase their confidence.
-This is also a great opportunity to talk about hitting mechanics to each player.
-Keep those hands back, feet shoulder width apart, and emphasize good hand position.
+This is also a great opportunity to talk about hitting mechanics with each player.
+Keep those hands back, feet shoulder-width apart, and emphasize good hand position.
 Once they get the hang of those fundamentals, you may move on to more in-depth mechanics, such as coming through the hitting zone with a level plane, adding a step to start their swing, or following through.
 Don't forget to focus on keeping your eye on the ball!

-If you have any tee ball bat questions, please feel free to give our friendly customer coaches a call at 866-321-BATS (2287).
+If you have any tee ball bat questions, please feel free to give our friendly Bat Experts a call at 866-321-BATS (2287).
 They are available via phone, email (firstname.lastname@example.org), and a live chat feature.
 Remember, we're here for you from click to hit!